 Let Professional Carpet Cleaners Do The Work For You

 Staying on top of pet stains is a hassle, and it requires a lot of work to be done right.
 There’s also a big problem with all of the remedies discussed above: spot treating only removes surface stains, not deep stains and odors.
 Thought it is important to take precaution and quickly treat the affected area, further assistance is often required.

 Pet urine soaks beneath the surface to the carpet backing, and sometimes even the carpet pad and hard flooring.
 As the moisture dries, super-concentrated odor crystals are left behind.
 These smelly crystals will continue releasing odor into your home unless cleaned by a professional.

-To effectively remove bacteria, stains, and odors caused by pet urine, it’s vital to schedule a professional pet urine removal treatment every 3-4 months.
+To effectively remove stains, and odors caused by pet urine, it’s vital to schedule a professional pet urine removal treatment every 3-4 months.
 This will help your carpet and backing withstand future messes better.